PyramidTechnologies/Phoenix-ESC-POS/README.md

 `[bold command] [some text] [italic command] [print command]`

-This only print "some text" in bold.
+This only prints "some text" in bold.
 No text data was sent after the italic command so no text was in the buffer to be formatted.
 Now, we continue sending commands...

 `[some more text] [print command]`